 And you can get your students speaking just as many by using pictures in class.
 Check out these fun and engaging communicative activities below.
 I find these work at all ages and the best thing is that each task can be adapted to the level you are teaching and designed with a particular language focus in mind so whether you’re teaching the Past Simple at A1 or the use of cleft sentences at C1, you can pull from your bank of pictures and adjust your instructions as you see fit!!
-1. Digital textbooks and standards-aligned educational resources.
+1. Dialogue Bubbles.
 BBC Learning English - Course: lower intermediate / Unit 1.
 KS3 English.
 Icebreakers for Teens.
 One of the first steps in forming a group is having the participants find commonality, and you can do this with icebreaker games.

 Teenagers often find icebreakers a fun way to introduce themselves, especially if they are self-conscious about speaking in front of a group.
-Top Ten Icebreakers for Teens You can use the following icebreakers for teens as written, or you can alter them to fit the number of participants you have or the theme of the group. #1 Human Bingo.
 52 Get to Know You Questions!
 This past week there was a group of people coming over and I was in charge of the "get to know you" game.

 Legend has is that it can only be found by those who already know where it is.
 Well, we found it, we did, but that's not the whole secret.
 There are hidden dangers and we must be careful as we search the island to find the lost treasure.
 The game is played in pairs.
 One students plays the pirate and hides the treasure.
 The game board: Treasure Island This is a single sheet game board designed to be printed on A4 sized paper (slightly thinner, but longer than letter.)

 This lesson follows a simple format of an introduction and discussion, followed by a role-play activity.
-Preparation: The teacher will need to print off and photocopy four sheets: restaurant menus, the waiters' activity sheet, the customers' activity sheet, and the role-play prompts.
-Introduction: How can film help you teach or learn English?
+How can film help you teach or learn English?
 What can film and video add to the learning experience?